 FY 2016 ‒ FY 2020 $198,049,996

-Water Resources Reform and Development Act (WRRDA) of 2014 on June 10, 2014.
+Water Resources Reform and Development Act of 2014.
+Received new start/construction funding in the fiscal year 2016 work plan.